Do you wonder if you should be worried about your snake’s shed?

-The average number of sheds per year depends on the exact species of snake, but it’s usually between two to four times per year.
+The average number of sheds per year depends on the exact snake species, but it’s usually between two to four times per year.

 Younger snakes will shed more often, sometimes every few weeks, as they’re growing much more quickly and must accommodate changes more regularly.

-The shed frequency depends specifically on the size, age, and species of snake.
+The shed frequency depends specifically on the size, age, and snake species.